chef/chef-web-docs/chef_master/source/errors.rst

 Failed to authenticate to https://api.opscode.com
 -----------------------------------------------------
-When the values for certain settings in the client.rb file---``node_name`` and ``client_key``---are incorrect, it will not be possible to authenticate to the Chef server.
+When the values for certain settings in the client.rb file---``node_name`` and ``client_key``---are incorrect, it will not be possible to authenticate to the Chef Infra Server.
 An error similar to the following is shown:

 .. code-block:: bash